uw-maccosslab/manuscript-qc-system-suitability/README.md

 * **Figure 7:**
 Panels generated in "plot_7a.r" and "plot_7b.r".
   - **7A:** Assessing the effect of median normalization and batch correction on peptide and protein CVs in the inter-batch external QC samples within each batch.
-  - **7B:** Plotting the CV vs Log2(Median Abundance) across all batches to assess the effects of normalization and batch correction on peptide and protein CVs in the inter-batch external QC samples.
-  - **7C:** Plotting Frequency distribution of the protein and peptide CVs across all batches to assess the effects of normalization and batch correction on peptide and protein CVs in the inter-batch external QC samples.
+  - **7B:** (Left) Plotting the CV vs Log2(Median Abundance) across all batches to assess the effects of normalization and batch correction on peptide and protein CVs in the inter-batch external QC samples, (Right) Plotting Frequency distribution of the protein and peptide CVs across all batches to assess the effects of normalization and batch correction on peptide and protein CVs in the inter-batch external QC samples.

 * **Supplementary Figure S1:**
   - **S1A:** Exported Skyline MS2 peak areas of yeast enolase peptide AADALLLK from samples in running order.